BotoX/xiaomi-m365-compatible-bms/README.md

 * `nominal_voltage`: The nominal voltage in mV of your cells, this will be 3.6V for almost all cells.
 * `full_voltage`: The voltage in mV that you will charge your cells to.
 I only charge mine to 4.1V for cycle life.
 * `ODP_current`: Over current protection value in mA, if your scooter is shutting off on your crazy settings then make this higher.
-* `UVP_voltage`: The BMS will shut off when any cells voltage goes below this.
+* `UVP_voltage`: The BMS will shut off P- when any cells voltage goes below this.
   * Remember: During load the cell voltage will drop a lot.
-* `OVP_voltage`: The BMS will shut off when any cells voltage goes above this.
+* `OVP_voltage`: The BMS will shut off C- when any cells voltage goes above this.
-  * **IMPORTANT**: During high speed braking with a full battery the voltage per cell can go up by more than 100mV for a short time!
-  * If you set this too low then you risk destroying your controller, the BMS shuts off and the system voltage will shoot up!
-  * I recommend making this 100mV higher than your `full_voltage`.
+  * So do not connect your M365 ESC to C- or it'll die when you brake with a full battery, use P- for the ESC and C- to charge!

 ### Compiling
 This project uses [PlatformIO](https://platformio.org/), please check out their [Documentation](https://docs.platformio.org/en/latest/) to get started.